SteeltoeOSS/Documentation/api/v3/stream/data-flow-stream.md

 The URI conforms to a [schema](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#spring-cloud-dataflow-register-stream-apps).

->As of Steeltoe 3.1.0-rc1 only Docker images are supported.
+> Spring Cloud Data Flow  only supports running .NET applications in Docker images

 <!-- and may represent a Maven artifact, a Docker image, or an actual `http(s)` or `file` URL. -->
  Data Flow defines some logical application types to indicate its role as a streaming component, a task, or a standalone application.
 For streaming applications, as you might expect, we use `Source`,`Processor`, and `Sink` types.